cculma/Dreger_2022/README.md

 | (1\|FD:loc:cut)      | 29   | -185.66 | 429.31 | 0       | 1  | 1          |     |
 | (1\|loc:year:cut)    | 29   | -246.4  | 550.8  | 121.493 | 1  | < 2.2e-16  | *** |
 | (1\|FD:loc:year:cut) | 29   | -185.66 | 429.31 | 0       | 1  | 1          |     |

+FD and genotype are nested factors, two separated ANOVA can be performed: One for FD class, and other for genotype.

+Time of cutting (Cut) was taking as split factor.

+When F test was significant (p < 0.05) Duncan's multipe range test.

+Lignin comparisons among differnt FD classes: